Frank Medina: Early life and education

 Medina was born in 1979 in Ponce, Puerto Rico.
-His family moved to the United States during his childhood and he grew up in Bridgeport, Connecticut.
+His family moved to the United States during his childhood, and he grew up in Bridgeport, Connecticut.

-In 2002, he graduated from the U.S. Military Academy at West Point.
+In 2002, he graduated from the United States Military Academy at West Point.
 He earned a Bachelor of Science degree in Engineering Management in West Point, with a minor in Electrical Engineering.

 In June 2012, Medina graduated from the University of Florida with a Master of Science degree in Industrial & Systems Engineering, with a minor in Information Systems.
 He holds the Project Management Professional certification along with several IT/Telecommunication certifications.

 Military service

 Medina served in the Iraq War and rose to the rank of captain.

 During his military service, Medina's overseas assignments included Seoul, South Korea; Honduras; Kuwait; and a combat tour in Iraq with Operation Iraqi Freedom.
 He served as a U.S. Army officer in the Signal Communications Corps.
+He earned Bronze Star Medal, Meritorious Service Medal, and the Army Commendation Medal.